 If you have sensitive skin or rosacea on the face, this method should be used with caution and care, or even avoided as you do not want to overstimulate the face.

-Method for Carbonated Water Facial Rinse
+DIY Carbonated Water Facial Rinse

 Mix carbonated water and fresh water with a 1:1 ratio in a large container.
 Creating this mix prevents the sparkling water from being too harsh on the skin.